Nushratsahana725/QR-code/README.md

-OR code program in python, this program is use to make given data inside QR Code.
+QR code program in python, this program is use to make given data inside QR Code.